neerajadhav/.dotfiles/README.md

 > [!WARNING]
-> The DotFiles Script is currently in development
+> The DotFiles Setup Script is currently in development
 > and is not ready for use.
 If you would like to
 > contribute, please raise an issue or
 > submit a pull request.